Breathing. We all do it.

 You’re investing in your health.
+You’re learning how to breathe.
 You’re making your mind and body better.

 Ultimately, what convinced me to make the investment was the refund policy.

 And after the first 14 days, the value of this course was already clear to me.
 They didn’t “hold out” on the good stuff until right after the trial period.
-So I kept going, and I don’t have any regrets so far.
+So I kept going, and I don’t have any regrets.